COMBATTING THE OPIOID CRISIS

-U.S. opioid-related fatalities have quadruped in the past 20 years and still on the rise.
+U.S. opioid-related fatalities have quadrupled in the past 20 years and are still on the rise.
 It is imperative that cities promote and implement proven strategies to prevent, treat and combat the opioid health crisis.
 Below is a snapshot of best and promising practices, programs, and/or policies that have shown strong results in combatting the crisis.

 SAFE PRESCRIBING GUIDELINES FOR HEALTH CARE PROVIDERS

 Safe prescribing guidelines and training improve the way opioids are prescribed through clinical practices that ensure patients have access to safer, more effective chronic pain treatment, while reducing the number of people who misuse, abuse, or overdose from these drugs.

 ONLINE TRAINING FOR PROVIDERS